Whatsapp Icon

 It's essential to approach the use of supplements with caution during cancer treatment.
 Some supplements can interact with medications, altering their efficacy or increasing side effects.
 Therefore, it is imperative to have an open dialogue with your healthcare team before incorporating any supplements into your regimen.

 Optimizing your treatment plan with the incorporation of certain supplements should always be done under the guidance of your healthcare provider to ensure safety and effectiveness.
-By integrating a well-rounded approach to managing Peripheral T-Cell Lymphomas, you can support your body's health and resilience through the challenges of treatment.
+By integrating a well-rounded approach to managing Peripheral T-cell lymphomas, you can support your body's health and resilience through the challenges of treatment.

-Recommended Activities for Peripheral T-Cell Lymphomas Patients
+Recommended Activities for Peripheral T-Cell Lymphoma Patients

 • Gentle Exercise: Engaging in light exercises such as walking, yoga, or tai chi can help improve fatigue, boost mood, and enhance physical functioning without overstraining the body.
 Exercise programs should be personalized to fit your specific needs and capabilities.